nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
+The user executes `delete 5` command to delete the 5th contact in the address book.
 The `delete` command calls `Model#commitSoConnect()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `SoConnectStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
+The user executes `add n/David …​` to add a new contact.
 The `add` command also calls `Model#commitSoConnect()`, causing another modified address book state to be saved into the `SoConnectStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)